BobaBoard/boba-docs/docs/engineering/Testing/ui-tests.md

 ## Stories

-[Storybook](https://storybook.js.org/docs/react/get-started/introduction) lets us render and test our UI components independently from the business logic of our application.
+[Storybook](https://storybook.js.org/docs/react/get-started/introduction) lets us render and test our UI components independently from the business logic that weaves them together into the full site.
 When you run Storybook from the command line (bash terminal) in your bobaboard-ui directory with `yarn run storybook`, it will open in your browser looking more or less like [this](https://bobaboard-ui.netlify.app/), but will update live with any changes you make to the src code.

 :::caution Known Issue
 There is currently an issue with the bobaboard-ui codebase and Storybook where after a few minutes Storybook starts running really slowly.
 Ms. Boba is trying to get it figured out.
 In the meantime, you may need to close it (ctrl+C in your terminal) and restart it when it becomes unusable.